The Cosmological Constant Problem and Quantum Spacetime Reference Frame: Quantum Behavior

+Because of the mechanism, the proposed theory is very different from conventional 2d NLSM which is effectively the UV limit of our theory, while in the IR region the theory behaves like a 4d NSLM with Ricci scalar correction.
+For this reason, the asymptotic UV critical behavior of the theory does not explicitly depend on the dimension $d$ of the base space.
+The qualitative behavior of the theory is determined not by the explicit fundamental Lagrangian, but rather by the nature of the basic symmetry $O(D)$ or $O(1,D-1)$, where $D$ is the only parameter, that are imposed on the family of Lagrangian with different $d$ that flow into one another, and by the universal nature of the UV fixed point.

+In the UV region or small scale, the classical geometric notions such as metric or curvature of the target manifold (spacetime) may become improper, a viable approach to probe this region may be to regard the NLSM as an equivalent constrained linear theory Eq.(\ref{eq:NLSM-1}) without these geometric notions.
+In the situation, the geometric measure of the base space can be considered being renormalized and hence the dimension reduces to $d\rightarrow2$, the renormalization function at UV can be conveniently evaluated

-in which $M$ is an arbitrary renormalization scale.
-We obtain the integral at the UV cut off $k$,
+in which $\Lambda$ is an IR cutoff.
+We obtain the integral for the UV cutoff $k$,

-which is a counterpart of Eq.(\ref{eq:delta-IR-1}) at asymptotic large $k$.
+which is a counterpart of Eq.(\ref{eq:delta-IR-1}) for large $k$ when the dimension is sufficiently reduced to $d_{eff}=2$.

-In order to determine the k-independent constant $C$, we make use of the continuity and universality of the scaling dimension $\gamma$ function in renormalization.
-At small $k$ where $d_{eff}=4$, by using Eq.(\ref{eq:delta-IR-1}) the $\gamma$ function is given by
+In order to determine the k-independent constant $C$, we make use of the continuity and universality of the scaling dimension $\gamma$ function in a renormalization evolution equation.
+For small $k$ where $d_{eff}=4$, by using Eq.(\ref{eq:delta-IR-1}) the $\gamma$ function is given by